Red Storm Rising: Plot

-NATO and Soviet air and ground forces battle ferociously in Germany, with both sides taking heavy losses.
+NATO and Soviet air and ground forces continue to battle ferociously in Germany, with both sides taking heavy losses.
 General-Colonel Pavel Alekseyev, the de-facto Soviet senior commander on the ground, scores a breakthrough in a tank battle at Alfeld, opening the possibility of a Soviet advance beyond the Weser River with far less opposition from NATO forces.
-Meanwhile, a naval attack on Soviet bomber bases with cruise missiles launched by NATO submarines paves the way for an amphibious assault on Iceland, retaking the island and effectively closing the Atlantic to Soviet forces.
-While Edwards is first reinforced by a squad of Royal Marines and then rescued by the U.S. Marines, a Soviet prisoner captured during the retaking of Iceland reveals the true cause of the war, and a NATO air offensive swiftly destroys much of the Soviet military's readily-available fuel supplies.
+Meanwhile, a naval attack on Soviet bomber bases with cruise missiles launched by US Navy submarines opens a window for an amphibious counter-assault on Iceland, retaking the island and effectively closing the Atlantic to Soviet forces.
+Among the action, a Soviet prisoner captured during the retaking of Iceland reveals the true cause of the war, and a NATO air offensive swiftly destroys much of the Soviet military's readily-available fuel supplies.

 With Iceland re-taken, the United States is able to resupply the rest of NATO via the reopened sea lanes.
 By this point Soviet tank and strategic bomber formations have taken punishing losses, forcing them to further cede the initiative as NATO prepares to mount a decisive counteroffensive.
+Mobilizing older tanks like the T-55 fails to do anything except add to Warsaw Pact casualties, and the Warsaw Pact is forced completely on the defensive.

-The Soviet leadership begins to realize that they face the possibility of outright defeat -- either through a NATO military breakthrough or a war of attrition which, given their desperate lack of oil supplies, would amount to the same result.
+The Soviet leadership begins to realize that they face the possibility of outright defeat—either through a NATO military breakthrough or a war of attrition which, given their desperate shortage of oil supplies, would amount to the same result.
 The General Secretary considers using nuclear weapons to force a favorable end to the war.
 This infuriates Alekseyev, who had been mobilizing for a final counterattack on Germany but faces execution by the Soviet government for its slow timetable.
 The KGB chief organizes a coup along with Alekseyev and other members of the Politburo.
 The new Soviet government then negotiates for a ceasefire with NATO and a return to status quo ante bellum, ending the war.